-Many of us take running water for granted, completely oblivious to the amounts we use each day for basic chores.
-It isn’t until the power goes out and water drips dry that we realize just how dependent we are on the stuff.
-However, recent events prove a water scarcity could become an unfortunate reality for many U.S. cities.
+Many of us take running water for granted.
+It isn’t until the power goes out and we run out of clean drinking water that we realize how dependent we are on the stuff.
+However, recent events prove a water scarcity could become a reality for many U.S. cities.